 NEW this year for APPA 2010, is our Ambassador Program.
-Designed in partnership with the Strategic Business Partner community, your financial support will be an award-type criteria.
+Designed in partnership with the Strategic Business Partner community, your financial support will be directly provided to individuals who have requested funding assistance in order to attend the conference based on an award-type criteria.
 This program has been designed to assist the many institutional members who have been greatly impacted by the recent economic downturn and your support will enable them to attend one program this year that they do not want to miss.